Arthur A'Beckett: Life

-From 1856 to 1860, A'Beckett served on the New South Wales Legislative Council.
+From 13 May 1856 to 9 November 1860, A'Beckett served on the New South Wales Legislative Council.
 His brother Sir William A'Beckett was Chief Justice of Victoria, while his son William Channing A'Beckett later joined the New South Wales Legislative Assembly.

-Arthur A'Beckett died in Sydney in 1871.
+In NSW, he continued to promote education and the arts, with A'Beckett serving as a commissioner due to his contributions to the Exposition Universelle of 1855.
+He also served as the President of the Sydney Mechanics' School of Arts and as a trustee of the Australian Museum and Sydney Grammar School.

 Namesake

 Arthur A'Beckett, lawyer, journalist and son of the writer Gilbert Abbott À Beckett, joined the staff of the magazine Punch in London in 1875.
 His first novel Fallen Among Thieves, "an early country house murder & detective story", had appeared in 1870.